-- a not create a gap or rounding off opportunity for additional greenfield development.
-The sub-division of existing residential curtilages to artificially create new build plots will not be supported; - b meet the following plot size requirements (does not apply to proposals for conversion of non-residential buildings): - Category 1 RSUs between 0.08ha/800m2 and 0.2ha/2000m2 - Category 2 RSUs between 0.06ha/600m2 and 0.4ha/4000m2 - c not extend ribbon development; - d not result in the coalescence of building groups or of a building group with a nearby settlement; - e contribute to the rural character of the surrounding area and not be urban in form and/or appearance.
+- a) sites should be self-contained.
+A site will be considered as self-contained where it is physically contained by the features set out in the Glossary.
+Gap sites must have established boundaries on at least three sides; - b) not set a precedent or open up further areas for similar applications (does not apply to proposals for conversion of non-residential buildings, rural brownfield sites or essential worker housing).
+The sub-division of existing residential plots which change the pattern of development and set a precedent for further sub-division in the surrounding area leading to increasingly dense development will not be supported; - c) meet the following plot size requirements (does not apply to proposals for conversion of non-residential buildings): - Category 1 RSUs between 0.08ha/800m2 and 0.2ha/2000m2 - Category 2 RSUs between 0.06ha/600m2 and 0.4ha/4000m2 - d) not extend ribbon development; - e) not result in the coalescence of building groups or of a building group with a nearby settlement; - f) contribute to the rural character of the surrounding area and not be urban in form and/or appearance.
 Materials and design should reflect and complement traditional properties in the locality.
-Examples of suburban design on nearby or adjacent houses will not be accepted as justification for additional suburban development; - f provide a good residential environment, including usequile amenity space/private garden ground, and adequate space between dwellings whilst retaining the privacy of adjacent properties.
-Guidance on private amenity space and distance between dwellings is set out in the Design Quality and Placemaking Supplementary Guidance.
-In countryside areas application of this guidance will have regard to the nature of the location and adjoining properties.
-The extension of property curtilage in relation to proposals for renovation or conversion of existing buildings may be permitted in line with Angus Council's Advice Note 25 - Agricultural Land to Garden Ground.
+Examples of suburban design on nearby or adjacent houses will not be accepted as justification for additional suburban development; - g) provide a good residential environment, including useable amenity space/private garden ground, and adequate space between dwellings whilst retaining the privacy of adjacent properties.
+Angus Council's Advice Note 14 Small Housing Sites provides guidance on minimum standards in relation to private amenity space and distance between dwellings which will be acceptable for proposals involving between one and four dwellings on sites within existing built up areas.
+In countryside areas it will commonly be expected that these standards should be greater than the minimum having regard to the nature of the location.
+The extension of property curtilage in relation to proposals for renovation or conversion of existing buildings may be permitted in line with Angus Council's Advice Note 25 - Agricultural Land to Garden Ground. h) be acceptable in relation to the cumulative effect of development on local community infrastructure including education provision;